-Credit: 1, 3 (Fee Required) Prerequisite(s): ICS 111
+Credit: 1, 3 (Fee Required)

 This course examines the purpose and the goals for the cross cultural summer ministry experience, as well as ministry itself.
 It also seeks to help participants become proficient in intercessory prayer, evangelism, and discipleship and attempts to develop team unity before the ministry experience occurs.
 The course includes a cross cultural experience helping to relate the academics of the program with real life.